vectordotdev/vector/website/content/en/docs/about/under-the-hood/architecture/buffering-model.md

 backpressure in a topology: talking to services over the network, where latency may be introduced, or outages may temporarily occur.

-By default, sinks use an in-memory buffer like all other components do, but the default buffer size is a little bigger, around 500 events.
-This buffer is bigger because, again, sinks are typically the primary source of backpressure and so we want to provide more cushion.
+By default, sinks use an in-memory buffer like all other components do, but the default buffer size is slightly increased, at 500 events.
+We've increased the buffer capacity for sinks specifically as, again, they are typically the primary source of backpressure in any given Vector topology.

-Beyond the default size being larger, you can also fully control the buffer configuration as well.
-Vector exposes two main knobs for controlling buffering behavior: the type of buffer to use, and the action to take when the buffer is full.
+Beyond the default buffer capacity being larger, you can also fully control the buffer configuration as well.
+Vector exposes two main settings for controlling buffering: the type of buffer to use, and the action to take when the buffer is full.

 ## Buffer types